 She said that although only 10% of claims relate to obstetrics, they take up 50% of compensation.
 This is often because a child injured at birth will need a lifetime of care.

 Pryers help many clients who have suffered from medical negligence, sometimes caused by the NHS but also private health care providers.
 Such as Emma, who we helped claim compensation after her doctors missed the symptoms of her strangulated bowel which led to a complex and lengthy recovery.
-If you have suffered like Emma get in touch with our experts to see how you can claim compensation.
+If you have suffered like Emma get in touch with our experts to see how you can claim compensation on a no win no fee basis.